Lake Superior and Ishpeming 33: Design and revenue service

-In 1924, the MM&SE became purchased by the LS&I, so they'd increase their locomotive roster and the size of their map.
-Afterwards, the hogs were reclassified as SC-1s and were initially renumbered 30-33.
-One year later, the LS&I purchased two former Chicago River and Indiana 2-8-0s 1 and 2 from the General Equipment Company, and while they were renumbered 30 and 31, the SC-1s 30 and 31 became 34 and 35.
-Between 1925 and 1927, almost all the SC-1s, with the exception of No. 34, were given booster trucks beneath their tenders, which increased their tractive effort to 67,725 pounds, but this figure was raised to 72,309 pounds when the tractive effort of each locomotive was boosted to 60,484 pounds in an eventual rebuilding process.
-Until the arrival of the LS&I's 2-10-2 "Santa Fe" types from the Hocking Valley Railway (HV) in 1930, the SC-1s remained as the backbone of the LS&I's mainline ore services, as they muscled heavy car loads of iron ore trains, but they were unfrequently used during the winter, so their usage was prolonged.
+In 1924, the MM&SE was absorbed into the LS&I, increasing the latter's overhead and locomotive fleet.
+The SC-1s were renumbered 30-33, but the following year, the LS&I purchased two former Chicago River and Indiana 2-8-0s Nos.
+1 and 2 from the General Equipment Company, and while they were renumbered 30 and 31, the SC-1s 30 and 31 became 34 and 35.
+Between 1925 and 1927, almost all the SC-1s, with the exception of No. 34, were given booster trucks beneath their tenders, which increased their tractive effort to 67,725 lbf, but this figure was later raised to 72,309 lbf when the regular tractive effort of each SC-1 was boosted to 60,484 lbf in the 1930s.
+Until the arrival of the LS&I's "Santa Fe" types from the Hocking Valley Railway (HV) in 1930, the SC-1s remained as the backbone of the LS&I's mainline ore services, as they muscled heavy car loads of iron ore trains, but they were unfrequently used during the winter, so their usage was prolonged.
 No. 33 continued to pull iron ore between Marquette, Negaunee, and West Ishpeming, and as the 1950s progressed, it was re-assigned for heavy switching whenever needed.
 By 1962, however, the LS&I had made a complete transition to diesel power, and No. 33 was retired in 1957 before it was stored in one of the LS&I's sidelines.

 Preservation

 In 1963, the railroad sold eleven of their 2-8-0s, as well as some of their passenger cars, to former LS&I employee John A. Zerbal, who founded the Marquette and Huron Mountain Tourist Railroad.
 He had plans to operate all the steam locomotives he had purchased to help provide intensive services at a resort complex he had planned to serve.
 However, there are no known records of No. 33 pulling any trains for that railroad.
 Only three of the SC-4s, Numbers 19, 22, and 23, were ever known to pull tourist trains there between Marquette and Big Bay.
-Instead, No. 33 sat idle until 1965, when the locomotive was purchased by Frank L. McCauley, Ted Goodman, and Jerry Ballard, whom also had plans to create a tourist railroad.
+Instead, No. 33 sat idle until 1968, when the locomotive was purchased by Frank L. McCauley, Ted Goodman, and Jerry Ballard, whom also had plans to create a tourist railroad.
 At first, it was planned to be called the "Salt Creek Railroad", as they wanted to operate it over Ex-Detroit, Toledo and Ironton trackage that lead to Wellston, Ohio.
 However, the trackage was already ripped up before details of the line could be finalized.
-In 1968, they decided to change the name of the planned operation to the Hocking Valley Scenic Railway (HVSR) right after purchasing the Monday Creek line.
+Sometime later, they decided to change the name of the planned operation to the Hocking Valley Scenic Railway (HVSR) right after purchasing the Monday Creek line.